This resources website is constantly being updated, so please visit often and be patient. It intends two things:

 Ham Projects in the que include:

-* Rebuilding the workbench variac-controlled & isolation transformer power supply.
+* Rebuilding the workbench variac-controlled & isolation transformer power supply. (need to add the variac part)

 * Finishing a homebrew 500 watt 813 tube linear amp.